Fine Needle Aspiration for Dogs

 How to Get the Best Results from a Fine Needle Aspirate

-Your veterinarian will perform the fine needle aspirate, and because this is often done during the same appointment, there are no significant preparations required prior to a fine needle aspirate.
+Your veterinarian will perform the fine needle aspirate, and because this is often done during the same appointment, no significant preparations are required prior to a fine needle aspirate.

-For dermal (skin) or peripheral (close to the outside of the body) lymph node aspirates, the procedure can often be performed without sedation.
+• The procedure can often be performed without sedation for dermal (skin) or peripheral (close to the outside of the body) lymph node aspirates.

-Sedation may be required or preferred if a pet isn’t tolerant of needle pokes or if the growth is located near the eyes, mouth, or near a highly vascular area.
+• Sedation may be required or preferred if a pet isn’t tolerant of needle pokes or if the growth is near the eyes, mouth, or a highly vascular area.
 If a pet is sedated, it is generally preferred for him or her to be fasted prior.

-Aspiration of bones or structures within the chest or abdominal cavity such as organs, lymph nodes, or masses require sedation to get the safest and most accurate results.
+• Aspiration of bones or structures within the chest or abdominal cavity, such as organs, lymph nodes, or masses, requires sedation to get the safest and most accurate results.

 Home Care After Fine Needle Aspirate